-- Think and ask a few relevant questions linked to the topic using resources, such as books, the internet and atlases. - Begin to identify and know simple compass points. - Draw and label pictures to show how places are different.
+- using resources, such as books, the internet and atlases. - Begin to identify and know simple compass points. - Draw and label pictures to show how places are different. - Use observation to identify weather types over a periodic of a week - Keep a weather chart.